HistoricTimekeepers Restoration Services and Supplies

 I use 15 seconds a day for American RR watches because after 100 years of use, and the way many were abused by "watch fixers" in the last 40 years, it has seemed to be the most cost effective standard.
 Originally, these watches were specified to keep a rate difference of 5 seconds per day across position (Omega/Rolex automatic watch performance!).
 Indeed, I have had well treated examples that I could adjust to closer than that.

 Part of adjusting high performance watches is checking and adjusting the escapement.
 This often means making minute adjustments to the various parts.
 This is the tool used to make precise adjustments to the pallet stones of the lever escapement to make the locks on the escape wheel teeth (what you hear as the tick) as light as possible and still safe.
+Please note this picture is old and I need to replace it with the way I do this under the microscope at my main bench.

 If the watch is an automatic, it needs to checked to ensure the autowind works properly and the watch runs its full allotted time (determined by the manufacturer).